 - Dir: Vincenzo Musolino

-- Music: Felici di Stefano
+- Music: Felice Di Stefano

-To express his aversion for this movie, one Italian critic wrote: "The director, Vicenzo Musolino, died shortly after finishing it, and deservedly so".
+To express his aversion for this movie, one Italian critic wrote: "The director, Vincenzo Musolino, died shortly after finishing it, and deservedly so".
 Not a very likable person if you ask me, this critic, but there’s no denying that Quintana is all but a great movie.
-With a hero who defends the poor and helpless incognito, Quintana is a bit similar to Francesco Grimaldi’s Starblack, but whereas Grimaldi’s film was a witty and inventive variation on the ‘avenger for justice’ theme, Quintana is above all an odd movie.
+With a hero who defends the poor and helpless incognito, Quintana is a bit similar to Giovanni Grimaldi’s Starblack, but whereas Grimaldi’s film was a witty and inventive variation on the ‘avenger for justice’ theme, Quintana is above all an odd movie.
 It’s not excruciating, it’s not without any entertainment value, but overall it’s mediocrity galore & not a hellova lot more.